Executive Committee

 Sherry Jones

-Commissioner/Deputy Compact Administrator/UNITY Coordinator/Racial Diversity, Equity, and Inclusion Commission Chair, Maryland
+Commissioner/Deputy Compact Administrator/UNITY Coordinator, Maryland

 Sherry Jones has more than 27 years of advocacy, education/training, prevention, beauty culture, formal/informal mentorship, policy development, management, leadership, and coaching.
 Sherry is currently the Interstate Commission for Juveniles' Treasurer, Maryland ICJ Commissioner, and Deputy Compact Administrator.
 She oversees the day-to-day operations of the Interstate Compact Unit and resolves discrepancies between State and local laws and ICJ Rules, policies, and procedures.
 Since 2009, Ms. Jones has been an active member of the Maryland Human Trafficking Task Force Victim Services Committee.
 In December 2017, she joined the Baltimore City Human Trafficking Collaborative and Public Awareness Committee.
 Ms. Jones is co-chair of the Baltimore City Human Trafficking Victims Services Committee.
 She worked as Maryland DJS Resource Specialist, Aftercare Counselor, and Probation Officer on the Female Intervention Team.
 Also, she's a Maryland Certified Adjunct Instructor, Sexual Assault Advocate, Victim Assistance Specialist, HIV Prevention Counselor, and Human Trafficking Trainer.